Existential-Kernel/Guideline-webhooks/README.md

 >
 > 4. Choose which webhook you want to send.
 All the scripts are in the [webhooks](https://github.com/Existential-nonce/Guideline-webhooks/tree/main/webhooks) folder.
 The normal order should be `Guidelines => Warns => Bans`, but you can choose the order if you feel like it.
 >
 > 5. Copy and paste the json script into the code input in the site, then send them one by one.
-Due to character limits on discord, you'll need to send the warn and ban webhooks separatively.
+Due to character limits on discord, you'll need to send the warn and ban webhooks separately.
 You can't send them all in one go.

 ---